rericsson/create_server/README.md

 A couple of changes that I plan to make:

-- modify how the api key gets introduced
+- check the API key at the beginning
 - do some functional refactoring
 - add cloud init